MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/rsc-overview.md

 RSC permissions are categorized based on:

-1. The Resource type: Team, chat or meeting, and users.
+1. The resource type: Team, chat or meeting, and users.
-1. The RSC permission type: Application and Delegated.
+1. The data access mode: Application and Delegated.

 | &nbsp; | Application context RSC permissions | Delegated context RSC permissions |
 | ---- | :----: | :----: |